Liverpool: Other notable landmarks

-There are many other notable buildings in Liverpool, including the art deco former terminal building of Speke Airport, the University of Liverpool's Victoria Building, (which provided the inspiration for the term Red Brick University), and the Adelphi Hotel, which was in that past considered to be one of the finest hotels anywhere in the world.
+There are many other notable buildings in Liverpool, including the art deco former terminal building of Speke Airport, the University of Liverpool's Victoria Building, (which provided the inspiration for the term Red Brick University), and the Adelphi Hotel, which was in the past considered to be one of the finest hotels anywhere in the world.

 Parks and gardens

-The English Heritage National Register of Historic Parks describes Merseyside's Victorian Parks as collectively the "most important in the country".
-The city of Liverpool has ten listed parks and cemeteries, including two Grade I and five Grade II*, more than any other English city apart from London.
+The Register of Historic Parks and Gardens of Special Historic Interest in England describes Merseyside's Victorian Parks as collectively the "most important in the country".
+Liverpool has ten listed parks and cemeteries, including two Grade I and five Grade II*, more than any other English city apart from London.

 Transport

-Transport in Liverpool is primarily centred on the city's road and rail networks, both of which are extensive and provide links across the United Kingdom.
-Liverpool has an extensive local public transport network, which is managed by Merseytravel, and includes buses, trains and ferries.
-Additionally, the city also has an international airport and a major port, both of which provides links to locations outside the country.
+Liverpool has an extensive transport infrastructure that connects the city with its metropolitan area, the rest of the United Kingdom, Europe and the world.
+Various modes of transport provide considerable connections by road, rail, air and sea.
+The local network of buses, trains and ferries is managed by Merseytravel, on behalf of the Liverpool City Region Combined Authority and the Metro Mayor of the Liverpool City Region.
+The Mayor and Combined Authority have control of a devolved transport budget and associated transport powers for this local system.
+The city's major port and international airport provide global links for both passengers and freight.